 The Lausanne 2020 legacy

-The Youth Olympic Games, as the name indicates, are first of all Olympic Games.
-They are therefore an international sporting event on the highest level during which 1800 young people, ages 15 to 18 from 70 nations, will compete for medals in 8 different sports.
+The Youth Olympic Games are an international sporting event on the highest level during which 1800 young people, ages 15 to 18 from 70 nations, will compete for medals in 8 different sports.
 But the concept of the YOG goes far beyond sporting performance alone: They also have an educational, cultural and festive mission.
 For the athletes on the one hand, but also – and especially – for the population, particularly the youth, of our region.

 Lausanne 2020 is guided by a principle, that of guaranteeing a positive legacy on the long term for future generations by putting sustainability at the heart of the event: before, during and after the Youth Olympic Games.
 The Lausanne 2020 legacy takes several forms: a sporting legacy, on the one hand, but also a social one, an educational one and a legacy in terms of infrastructure.